apache/karaf/README.txt

  * limitations under the License.
  */

-Welcome to Apache ServiceMix Runtime
+Welcome to Apache ServiceMix Kernel
 ====================================
-Apache ServiceMix Runtime is a small OSGi based runtime which provides a lightweight container onto which various bundles can be deployed.
+Apache ServiceMix Kernel is a small OSGi based kernel which provides a lightweight container onto which various bundles can be deployed.

 The following features are included: